0xPolygonID/issuer-node/README.md

 In this section we will cover the installation of the Issuer Node API.

 > [!NOTE]
-> This Quick Installation Guide is prepared for Polygon Mumbai (Testnet) both for the state contract and issuer dids.
+> This Quick Installation Guide is prepared for Polygon Amoy (Testnet) both for the state contract and issuer dids.
 If you want to deploy the node with Polygon Main configuration, please visit our [advanced Issuer Node configuration guide](https://devs.polygonid.com/docs/issuer/issuer-configuration/)).

 #### Deploy Issuer Node Infrastructure